redis/redis-doc/topics/cluster-spec.md

 ===

 In a Redis Cluster clients can subscribe to every node, and can also publish to every other node.
-The cluster will make sure that publish messages are forwarded as needed.
+The cluster will make sure that published messages are forwarded as needed.

-The current implementation will simply broadcast all the publish messages to all the other nodes, but at some point this will be optimized either using bloom filters or other algorithms.
+The current implementation will simply broadcast each published message to all other nodes, but at some point this will be optimized either using Bloom filters or other algorithms.

 Appendix
 ===